twmr/gerrit.el/README.md

 * Update storage format of `gerrit--accounts-alist`.
 This allows displaying the real names of the users instead usernames in the dashboards and the query frontends.
+* Display the reviewers instead of the assignee in the default dashboard.
+It is still possible to display the assignee by adding an assignee entry to `gerrit-dashboard-columns`.
+* Add support for displaying the CC list in the dashboard.
+To add the CC list to the dashboard add "CC" to `gerrit-dashboard-columns`.

 April 2022: